Mishra-Palak/PClub-SecyRecruitment-Repo/README.md

 # PClub-SecyRecruitment-Repo

 Task #6 - CP!</br>
-This repo consists of files related to the CP problem "Least With One Less Digit".
+This repo consists of files related to a CP problem "Least With One Less Digit" created by me.

 Palak Mishra</br>
 BS SDS</br>